local-ch/lhc/README.md

 Currently supported formats: `json`, `multipart`, `plain` (for no formatting)

-If formats are used, headers for `Content-Type` and `Accept` are set by LHC, but also http bodies are translated by LHC, so you can pass bodies as ruby objects:
+If formats are used, headers for `Content-Type` and `Accept` are enforced by LHC, but also http bodies are translated by LHC, so you can pass bodies as ruby objects:

 ```ruby
 LHC.json.post('http://slack', body: { text: 'Hi there' })